algorithmiaio/wheelmaker/README.md

 Your project's build products should now been placed into a properly named system directory, with all of the necessary relative path heirarchies preserved.
 If you want to test out your package now, simply open up a python REPL (aka type in `python` into your terminal window) and simply import your package by name.

+Make sure that your project's `__init__.py` imports the right components from your shared objects, otherwise importing your package will not allow you to access your compiled library. [look at this opencv example][cv2_init] for guidance.

 `If there are any issues with the python repl, then something might have went wrong during the compilation / data migration stage.
 Don't hesistate to get in touch with us if you're having issues.`

 ## Wheel creation